- Last updated:

 Robyn Francis has put together a planting guide for an abundant garden, perfectly suited to our sub-tropical climate.

-David Holmgren co-originator of the permaculture concepts, the book is currently available for download for whatever people choose to pay.
+David Holmgren co-originator of the permaculture concepts brings you the downshifters guide to a resilient future.
+The book is currently available for download for whatever people choose to pay.

 Discover free classes on DIY crafts and creativity, watch, play and learn to support your project.